Royal Aircraft Establishment: Changes

 After the end of the First World War, the design and development of aircraft types ended – although work continued on general research and the development of missiles.
 Research included wind tunnel testing and other aeronautical research, areas which offered rare opportunities for women in STEM fields at this time with examples including Frances Bradfield who worked at the RAE for her entire career from 1919 to her retirement; Muriel Glauert (née Barker) joined in 1918 as a researcher working in aerodynamics and Beatrice Shilling who went on to invent Miss Shilling's orifice, to improve the engine performance of RAF Hurricane and Spitfire fighters during the Battle of Britain as part of wider work at the RAE on aircraft engine problems during World War II.
-Johanna Weber, a German mathematician who joined the RAE after World War II as part of Operation Surgeon to employ German aeronautical researchers and technicians and bring them to the UK, to prevent their technical knowledge falling into the hands of the Soviet occupying forces in Germany.
+Johanna Weber, a German mathematician who joined the RAE after the Second World War II as part of Operation Surgeon to employ German aeronautical researchers and technicians and bring them to the UK to prevent their technical knowledge falling into the hands of the Soviet occupying forces in Germany.

-In 1930 the RAE developed the Robot Air Pilot, an autopilot that used a gyro and flight controls that functioned by compressed air.
+In 1930, the RAE developed the Robot Air Pilot, an autopilot that used a gyro and flight controls that functioned by compressed air.

-Aircraft that were developed or tested at the RAE included the Hawker Siddeley Harrier and Concorde.